sentclose/sentc-docs/docs/src/guide/group.md

 # Group

-Everything is a group can be shared with every group member.
-Every group member get access to the keys of a group.
+Everything in a group can be shared with every group member.
+Every group member gets access to the keys of the group.
 If you encrypt something for a group, every group member is able to decrypt it.
-It can also be used for 1:1 user session for more flexibility.
+It can also be used for 1:1 user sessions for more flexibility.

 In sentc everything is a group, even the user account with all devices as members.

-A group has a public / private key pair, symmetric key and for user groups a sign / verify key pair.
+A group has a public/private key pair and symmetric key.
-All of those keys are coupled together via an internal id.
+All of those keys are coupled together via an internal ID.
-With a key rotation new keys are created but the old one can still be used.
+With a key rotation, new keys are created, but the old one can still be used.
-No extra key management is needed from your side.
+No extra key management is needed on your side.

 ## Create a group

-When creating a group all group private keys are encrypted in the client by the creators public key and send to the server.
+When creating a group, all group private keys are encrypted in the client by the creator's public key and sent to the server.

-Call create group from the user obj from login a user.
+Call createGroup() from the User object after logging in a user.

 :::: tabs type:card